The Persistence of Retracted Papers on Wikipedia: Discussion

 While editors can manually apply retraction templates, there is no consistent or automated mechanism to propagate retraction warnings across articles that cite the same paper.
 Our study reveals that corrections are uneven and often delayed, sometimes by years, resulting in gaps in credibility signaling.
 To reduce this burden, citation templates could be expanded to automatically ingest and display structured metadata from Crossref, Retraction Watch, or similar sources.
 If a DOI is retracted, the template could render a default warning, either inline or as a footnote, linking to the retraction notice.
-This would both standardize correction practices and reduce the cognitive load for editors.
+This would both standardize correction practices and reduce editors' cognitive load.
+One promising route is to leverage community-maintained structured sources within the Wikimedia ecosystem (e.g., Wikidata: WikiProject Retractions) as an intermediary layer for propagating retraction status across pages and interfaces.